3B4B/circle-button-ad/TeamNotes.md

-Met at Monday September 20th
+Met on Monday September 20th
+Overview of each other's code to see where we are at